 Don't forget to check out the Diamond Mine

-As always, some of God's beauty to Jumpstart the day...
+And as always, some of God's beauty to jumpstart the day...

 ~ Chapter Ten ~

 Arianna felt so tired.
 Her eyelids drooped and her head felt full of fur.
 It had been such a long day already.
 The arguing with her dad had to stop.
 She didn’t understand why he hated Justin so much.
 He was her champion.
 Her Superman.

 How was baby Chance?
 Her heart ached.
 Tears of sorrow jumped to her eyes but she blinked them away.
 It was time to be a big girl now.
 This wasn’t going to get resolved by her crying like a baby.